CVroland/GeneExprRegBySTR_Nextflow/README.md

 - `mnnModels/`: a directory containing the hyperparameters and the parameters of the different MNN models.
 - `hg38.hipstr_reference.cage.500bp.around3end.fa`: a fasta file containing the sequences of the 500bp around the 3' end of all STRs.
-- `hg38all_names_raw.npy` : a numpy file containing the names of STRs with a correct prediction of the CAGE signal.
+- `hg38all_names_raw.npy` : a numpy file containing the names of all STRs.
-- `hg38all_seqs_raw.npy` : a numpy file containing the one-hot encoded sequences of STRs with a correct prediction of the CAGE signal.
+- `hg38all_seqs_raw.npy` : a numpy file containing the one-hot encoded sequences of all STRs.
+- `merged_results.txt` : a TSV file listing all the STR-gene association with a correct prediction of the CAGE signal.

 Those files need to be downloaded and placed in the `data` directory.